rfitzp/TJ/README.md

 Either free or fixed boundary conditions are imposed at the plasma boundary.
 The free boundary conditions are generated via an expansion in toroidal functions in the vacuum region surrounding the plasma.
+Alternatively, a model ideal wall can be used to interpolate between free and fixed boundary conditions.

 The free boundary response of the plasma to specified non-axisymmetric currents flowing in external magnetic field coils is calculated.

-The ideal stability of the plasma is calculated.
+The ideal stability of the plasma is optionally calculated.

 The growth-rates and real frequencies of the unreconnected modes as well as the torque curves and shielding factors at the various rational